 4 - Can someone service this electric bike for you?
 Are spare parts available now and will spare batteries be available in 5 years?

 If the e-bike you're looking at satisfies those 4 points above, then who really cares where the motor is?
 However, if you can't happily answer yes to those questions above, then there's probably a reason for that and motor placement might be one of them.
 Let's dive into the different motor types.
 They all have their pros and cons, so the way to make this article useful is to consider each pro and con and ask yourself "how well does this benefit match my riding/lifestyle" and "how much will this 'con' affect me".

 Front Hub Motor - the sensible option

-This is one of the simplest implementations of the electric bicycle.
-The motor is the hub of the front wheel, it turns the wheel over which then makes the bicycle move.
+This is one of the simplest implementations of the electric bike.
+The motor is the hub of the front wheel, it turns the wheel over which then makes the bike move.

 Disadvantages: Front end of the bicycle becomes heavier, reducing choice of front forks and making it a little harder to lift up a curb.
 Traction is an issue on very steep tracks with loose surface.
 Quick release front wheel not an option.
 Above a certain power level, front hub motor becomes unviable for various reasons.
 However, this article is not interested in e-bikes of that level of power and speed, it is focused on legal electric bikes.